Giraffe: Legs, locomotion and posture

 A giraffe rests by lying with its body on top of its folded legs.
 To lie down, the animal kneels on its front legs and then lowers the rest of its body.
 To get back up, it first gets on its front knees and positions its backside on top of its hindlegs.
 It then pulls the backside upwards, and the front legs stand straight up again.
 At each stage, the animal swings its head for balance.
 If the giraffe wants to reach down to drink, it either spreads its front legs or bends its knees.
-Studies in captivity found the giraffe sleeps intermittently around 4.6 hours per day, mostly at night.
+Studies in captivity found that giraffes sleep intermittently around 4.6 hours per day, mostly at night.
 It usually sleeps lying down; however, standing sleeps have been recorded, particularly in older individuals.
 Intermittent short "deep sleep" phases while lying are characterised by the giraffe bending its neck backwards and resting its head on the hip or thigh, a position believed to indicate paradoxical sleep.